IrascibleBasil/pharis-mod-list/modlist.md

 - **The Bloodskal Blade**

 ### [Unique Eltonbrand for Fallen One's Goldbrand](https://www.nexusmods.com/morrowind/mods/43528)
-Matches Eltonbrand with **Fallen One**'s Goldbrand replacer, which is bundled in the archive.
+Matches Eltonbrand with Fallen One's Goldbrand replacer, which is bundled in the archive.

 Download:
 - **Unique Eltonbrand for Fallen One's Goldbrand**